vex-generation-toolset/vex-generation-service/README.md

 ## Contributions

 For developing a new feature, create an issue related to that feature or enhancement.
-Then create a branch from `master`/`main` called `dev-X` where `X` is the issue number.
+Then create a branch from `master`/`main` called `X-dev` where `X` is the issue number.
 Changes should be made to that branch.
 Upon finalization, the commits of the feature branch should be rebased against `master`/`main` and then squashed into a single one.
 Then that commit will be cherry-picked to the main branch.
-The old branch (`dev-XXX`) will be deleted.
+The old branch (`X-dev`) will be deleted.